dekuNukem/daytripper/README.md

 # Daytripper: Hide-My-Windows Laser Tripwire

-Do you always slack off on your computer and worry about getting busted by your boss/parent?
+Do you always slack off on your computer and worry about getting busted?

 Not anymore because Daytripper is here to save the day!